Dorothy Bain

-Born in Edinburgh, Scotland, Bain attended the University of Aberdeen School of Law, graduating with an LLB and a Diploma in Legal Practice.
+Born in Edinburgh, Bain attended the University of Aberdeen School of Law, graduating with an LLB and a Diploma in Legal Practice.
 In 1994, she became an advocate and in 2007 she was appointed Queen's Counsel, now King's Counsel.
 Bain served as an Advocate Depute in the Crown Office from 2002 to 2011 and was appointed the first female Principal Advocate Depute from 2009 to 2011.
 In 2008, she was commissioned to report on the prosecution of sex crimes in Scotland, the outcome of which led to the formation of Scotland's National Sex Crimes Unit in 2009.
 She returned to private practice in 2011.

 First Minister Nicola Sturgeon nominated Bain for Lord Advocate and on 22 June 2021 she was sworn into office at the Court of Session with Ruth Charteris KC, Solicitor General.
 It is the first time both positions have been held by women at the same time.
-In October 2022, she argued the Scottish Government's unsuccessful case in the UK Supreme Court on the legality of a second referendum on Scottish Independence.
+In October 2022, she argued the Scottish Government's unsuccessful case in the UK Supreme Court on the legality of a second referendum on Scottish independence.

 Early life

-Dorothy Ruth Bain was born in 1964 in Edinburgh, Scotland.
 One of five children, Bain's mother was a shorthand typist and her father was a postman.
-She attended the University of Aberdeen, where her older sister, Helen, was studying medicine and then her younger sister, Elizabeth, would later study psychology.
+She attended the University of Aberdeen, where her older sister, Helen, was studying medicine and then her younger sister, Elizabeth, studied psychology.
 They were the first generation in her family to attend university.
 She earned an LLB degree and a Diploma in Legal Practice.